Disposal of Radioactive Materials

 A Part 380 permit is always required for discharges of radioactive material in effluents to ground or surface water.
 Contact the radiation Section for a copy of the Application Guidelines for radiation Control Permits for Discharges of Radioactive Material in Effluents to Ground or Surface Water.

-3) concentrations in (1) and (2) above must be met without relying on effluent treatment, if any such treatment is used.
+- Concentrations in (a) and (b) above must be met without relying on effluent treatment, if any such treatment is used

-Note: A work sheet for performing screening calculations is provided on page 4.
+Note: A work sheet for performing screening calculations is provided below.
 Fill out the work sheet for each emission point that discharges radioactive material to the air.
 If radioactive discharges from any emission point exceed the exemption criteria in Section 380-3.4 (as described above) you must apply for a Part 380 permit to authorize these discharges.
-In this case, contact the radiation Section for a copy of the Application Guidelines for radiation Control Permits for Discharge of Radioactive Material in Effluents to Air.
+In this case, contact the DEC for a copy of the Application Guidelines for Radiation Control Permits for Discharge of Radioactive Material in Effluents to Air.

 Under section 380-3.6, a Part 380 permit is required for the incineration of licensed radioactive material and the resulting discharge of radioactive material in effluents to air, except for specific wastes meeting the "biomedical exemption" criteria in Section 380-4.3.
-Contact the Radiation Section for a copy of the Application Guidelines for Radiation Control Permits for Incineration of Radioactive Material.
+Contact DEC for a copy of the Application Guidelines for Radiation Control Permits for Incineration of Radioactive Material.

 Under section 380-3.5, a variance must be obtained to authorize any method of disposal or discharge of radioactive material to the environment not otherwise authorized in this Part.
 Contact the radiation Section for guidance on how to request such a variance.